HThrower/Bikesharing/README.md

 During the times must used we see again it for males
 ![image](https://user-images.githubusercontent.com/31675832/152664920-0e4444e8-7e81-41d5-80c5-bedac1f91f1b.png)

-The most common days of use we see are mals on thurday & Friday
+The most common days of use we see are males on Thursday & Friday
 ![image](https://user-images.githubusercontent.com/31675832/152664945-21f50ccc-5d0e-4239-8583-57bb50dc08b5.png)

 # Summary